moliver28/research-handbook/content/handbook/company/culture/inclusion/dib-working-groups/inclusive-practices.md

 ### Overview

 Inclusive Practices are essential for creating a workplace where everyone feels valued and can bring a diverse set of skills and qualities to the organization.
-The focus of the DIB Working Group is to create inclusive practices practices to be leveraged in team meetings through name pronunciations and time zones.
+The focus of the DIB Working Group is to create inclusive practices to be leveraged in team meetings through name pronunciations and time zones.

 ### Goals